• Skip to primary navigation

 Wheat Recommendations

 Another wheat that is a favorite of mine for this recipe is rye.
 There is something about that earthy flavor I just love!
+Spelt is also a really good flour to use here.
+It is a popular wheat in Europe and is gaining traction in the states as well.

-If you are looking for an ancient grain, how about einkorn flour.
+If you are looking for an ancient grain, how about einkorn flour?
 It is easily in my top 3 flours I love to use.

 woman picking up whole wheat biscuits off a small cooling rack.